mozilla/anodejsholidayseason/fantastic-front-end-performance-3--connect-fonts.md

   * ```allow_origin```: the origin for which we serve fonts; ```connect-fonts``` uses this info to set the Access-Control-Allow-Origin header for browsers that need it (Firefox 3.5+, IE 9+)
   * ```ua``` (optional): a parameter listing the user-agents to which we'll serve fonts.
 By default, ```connect-fonts``` uses UA sniffing to only serve browsers font formats they can parse, reducing CSS size. ```ua: 'all'``` overrides this to serve all fonts to all browsers.

-4. Inside your route, pass the user's locale to the template
+4. Inside your route, pass the user's locale to the template:

         // app.js continued
         app.get('/time', function(req, res) {